what-martial-art-should-i-learn

 Pros: Karate can be a great system if you want to learn self-defense or enter competitions

 Cons: Big variations in quality.
-High risk of “McDojos” — American-born, factory-style martial arts schools that focus on cranking out black belts instead of prioritizing students’ development.
+Risk of “McDojos” — American-born, factory-style martial arts schools that focus on cranking out black belts instead of prioritizing students’ development.

 Pros: Very accessible martial arts style.
 You can find taekwondo schools almost anywhere, with students of all skill levels.

 Cons: Taekwondo is not a very effective martial art for self-defense.
-The training and techniques are not realistic, and taekwondo fighters on YouTube are nearly always defeated by full-contact fighters, and often even by street fighters with no formal training.
+The training and techniques are not realistic, and taekwondo fighters on YouTube are nearly always defeated by martial artists of other styles.
+Taekwondo fighters frequently lose to street fighters with no formal training.

 Kung Fu: Kung fu is a broad term used to refer to almost any traditional Chinese martial art.